 Getting a draftsperson

 If you don’t have the time to do a neat dimensioned drawing, you can find a local design draftsperson (a local one is better because they may need to visit your house to see exactly how you want the patio to be built).
 I’ve found that the better design draftspersons usually have some working knowledge of structural needs so they will be able to advise you if something is unrealistic or may work out to be too expensive.
+The draftsperson may even be able to come to your house and take measurements and give you some quick advice on what is required.
+On top of this, if the drawings are complete and of high quality, then this will minimise the amount of time the engineer has to spend reviewing the patio drawings and will often reduce the costs.

 Keeping your costs down